- Download our Moving to Brazil Guide (PDF)

 Job market in Brazil

 The majority of expats working in Brazil are usually based in São Paulo and Rio de Janeiro.
-São Paulo is the home of Brazil’s stock exchange and many multinational companies, while Rio hosts a fair few thriving oil companies.
+São Paulo is the home of Brazil’s stock exchange and many multinational companies, and Rio hosts a fair few thriving oil companies.

 Teaching English is also another option for expats moving to Brazil, especially those who want to get some initial work experience in the country.
 Expats should however be aware that teaching jobs are typically not high paying.